reqnroll/Reqnroll/docs/ui-automation/Selenium-with-Page-Object-Pattern.md

 # Selenium with Page Object Model Pattern

 Selenium is a free (open-source) automation framework used for web applications across different browsers and platforms, you can read more about them [here](https://www.selenium.dev/).
-It is often used in connection with SpecFlow to test your web application via their user interface.
+It is often used in connection with Reqnroll to test your web application via their user interface.

 The Page Object Model Pattern is an often used pattern to abstract your page into separate classes.
 With it you have your element selectors at dedicated locations and not scattered around your automation code.

 ## Sample Project Setup

-You can download this entire sample project from [Github](https://github.com/SpecFlowOSS/SpecFlow-Examples/tree/master/CalculatorSelenium).
+You can download this entire sample project from [Github](https://github.com/reqnroll/Reqnroll-Examples/tree/master/CalculatorSelenium).

-Base of this sample project is the default project that is created from the SpecFlow project template.
+Base of this sample project is the default project that is created from the Reqnroll project template.

 Additional used NuGet package to the standard packages: